Market Making via Reinforcement Learning in China Commodity Market: Market Making

 \subsection{Market Making via Stochastic Control}

-The market making can be divided into stochastic control based\cite{avellaneda2008high, stoikov2009option, korajczyk2019high, cartea2017algorithmic, ho1981optimal, pham2013} and reinforcement learning based\cite{spooner2018, spooner2020robust, zhong2020, gastli2021satelline}.
-The general framework is elaborated in section \ref{cha:pre:DRL:RL}.
-Against market making background, states can be represented by any predictive features for short trends, and other representative variables for the agent's status.
-In \cite{gavsperov2021reinforcement}, Ga{\v{s}}perov exhaustively summarizes RL-based methods from different dimensions.
-Under stochastic control framework, the solution heavily relies on assumptions.
-Here we briefly elaborate on the general framework of stochastic control and explain the idea again market making background.
+The market-making can be divided into stochastic control based\cite{avellaneda2008high, stoikov2009option, korajczyk2019high, cartea2017algorithmic, ho1981optimal, pham2013} and reinforcement learning based\cite{spooner2018, spooner2020robust, zhong2020}.
+The general framework of RL is elaborated in section \ref{cha:pre:DRL:RL}.
+Against the market-making background, states can be represented by any predictive features for short trends and other representative variables for the agent's status.
+Ga{\v{s}}perov exhaustively summarizes RL-based methods from different dimensions in \cite{gavsperov2021reinforcement}.
+Under a stochastic control framework, the solution heavily relies on assumptions.
+Here we briefly elaborate on the general framework of stochastic control and explain the idea again market-making background.

 Agent's value at time $t$ with state $S_t$ can be represented by value function $H(t,S_t)$ in equation \ref{eq:scVfunction}.